kate-bagenzo/strawberry-starter/src/posts/markdown-example.md

 ## Images
 Images are fundamental to any blog, right?
 It's similar to the link syntax, except the square brackets are for alt text, and the round brackets are for the file path.
-Also, you need an exclamation mark!
+Also, don't forget the exclamation mark!
 ![A delicious bowl of strawberries](/assets/images/bowl_of_berries.jpg)

 ## HTML